Oxford sells lookup data—definitions and synonyms for embedding in products. Linguabase is a complete vocabulary stack built for word games.

 We’re Not Competing on Brand

 Oxford has 150 years of brand equity.
-We have over a decade of graph engineering.
+We have over a decade of building vocabulary data for word games.